mohibazim26-cmd/Movecraft/README.md

 ```
 Compiled jars can be found in the `Movecraft/build/libs` directory.

-#### Movecraft is released under the GNU General Public License V3.
-I'm Also Gay.
+#### Movecraft is released under the GNU General Public License V3.    .